Did you encounter a scam? Report it to CAP!

 Scams and fraud cost Vermonters millions of dollars every year.
 Scammers use every tool available to steal money and information from consumers.
 Since most scams originate overseas and use sophisticated technology, we can't stop them with traditional law enforcement means alone.

-Fighting Fraud Together: To stop scams, we need to work together to protect Vermonters from losses to scams and fraud.
-You can help stop scams.
-Be a VT Fraud Fighter by learning about scams and sharing information with your community.
+Stopping Scams Together: To stop scams, we need to work together to protect Vermonters from losses to scams and fraud.
+You can help stop scams by learning about scams and sharing information with your community.

 Knowledge is power.
 Sign up to receive instant alerts by text, voice or e-mail message from the VT Attorney General about new scams as they hit Vermont.
 Find information on common scams on this website, our CAP Connection blog, our Facebook page, or the FTC Scam Alerts site.
 Stay informed to protect yourself and others!